A language

 5. C is a Extendible:

-That means a user can write numbers of functions, subprograms according to the requirement.
+a user can write numbers of functions, subprograms according to the

 int main ( void )